Research collaboration with mobile tech industry leads to national award

-Jim Connelly, Director, u-blox Cork said: “We are delighted to be a finalist, in partnership with the University of Bristol, in the TechWorks Awards Research Collaboration category.
+Jim Connelly, Director, u-blox Cork said: “We are thrilled to have won this award and it is a remarkable achievement given the strength of the competition in this category.
+This has proven to be a very successful collaboration with the University of Bristol, and will continue to be so.
 As u-blox’s Transceiver Centre of Excellence, u-blox Cork is highly focussed on sustained R&D activities in the areas of Cellular, Wi-Fi and IoT.
-Being recognised as a finalist in these awards reinforces our vision of excellence whilst underlining the importance of collaboration in the research ecosystem”.
+Winning this award reinforces our vision of excellence whilst underlining the importance of collaboration in the research ecosystem.”

 Technical information about the research can be found in the following paper: